Understanding MLM Bonus Plans: A Breakdown of Rewards and Earnings

 This bonus pays distributors for helping their team members become leaders.
 When a downline distributor reaches a certain rank, they and their downline may be considered a new generation within the upline distributor’s overall network.

 The network of an MLM company may have many such generations.
-However, the distributor’s leadership title determines the number of generation bonuses he will receive.
+However, the distributor’s leadership title determines the number of generation bonuses they will receive.

 Generation bonuses are calculated as a percentage of the sales volume of each generation.
 Also, the percentage of generation bonuses decreases as the generations go deeper.